 WASTE DISPOSAL: Chemical pollution is a problem that all of us should be well aware of and concerned about.
 Decades of negligence and illegal dumping of toxic substances have created extremely polluted areas of air, land and water.
 Reversing this situation and cleaning up our environment requires the efforts of everyone at every level of society.
 Dumping toxic chemicals down the drain or into the trash is illegal and irresponsible and is also not in your own self interest.
 Illegally dumped chemicals will return to us in our food, air, and water.
-The UMass Organic Lab in conjunction with the UMass Department of Environmental Health and Safety (EH&S) has an excellent system for the collection and proper disposal of chemical wastes.
+The UMass Organic Lab in conjunction with the UMass Department of Environmental Health and Safety has an excellent system for the collection and proper disposal of chemical wastes.
 Please make every effort to use the system properly.
-Containers for the disposal of various types of waste are located in a specially designated fume hood in the lab and are clearly labeled.
-Instructions for correct placement of waste are given in the weekly handouts.
+Containers for the disposal of various types of waste are located in the fume hoods at each end of the lab and are clearly labelled.
+Instructions for correct placement of waste are given in the weekly handouts (follow these instructions and not those given in the text).
 Include in your prelab outlines, procedures for handling chemical waste.
-Proper handling of chemical waste is an easy way for you to make a real contribution to our environment and it is not difficult to do the right thing.
+Proper handling of chemical waste is an easy way for you to make a real contribution to our environment.